Tyrone Taylor Preview, Player Props: Brewers vs. Yankees

 Tyrone Taylor At The Plate

-- Taylor has nine doubles, a triple, five home runs and six walks while hitting .202.
+- Taylor has nine doubles, a triple, six home runs and six walks while batting .209.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.